Skip to Content

 • Get to safety; remain in the vehicle unless it is unsafe to do so.

-• File an official accident report with the police officer at the scene.
+• Call the police and file an official accident report with the officer at the scene.

 • Get the name, contact information, and insurance information of the driver or drivers involved.